chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 - [Archive](#archive)
 - [Export](#export)

-In most cases Deployments in one of the Completed states will remain in that same state.
+In most cases Deployment Plans in one of the Completed states will remain in that same state.
-However, due to changes introduced in [Chocolatey Agent v1.1.0](xref:agent-release-notes#august-22-2022), a Deployment in the `Inconclusive` state due to the computer or the Agent service being shut down or restarted during the Deployment task may retry the task and later update the Deployment's status.
+However, due to changes introduced in [Chocolatey Agent v1.1.0](xref:agent-release-notes#august-22-2022), a Deployment Plan in the `Inconclusive` state due to the computer or the Agent service being shut down or restarted during the Deployment Step, may retry the task and later update the Deployment Plan's status.
 This can result in the Deployment Step or overall Deployment Plan changing from the `Inconclusive` status to `Success` or `Failed` depending on the final status of the retried task.

 ### Archived

-Deployments that are in a [completed](#completed) state can be actioned using [`Archive`](#archive) action to hide them from the main Deployments screen.
+Deployment Plans that are in a [completed](#completed) state can be actioned using [`Archive`](#archive) action to hide them from the main Deployment Plans screen.
-This is helpful if you'd like to reduce clutter on the main Deployments screen without discarding the information the completed report contains.
+This is helpful if you'd like to reduce clutter on the main Deployment Plans screen without discarding the information the completed report contains.

-You can access archived Deployments from the `Deployments` page and clicking on the `View Archived Deployments` button.  [`Archived`](#archived) Deployments will not appear in any other reports that contain Deployment Plans.
+You can access archived Deployment Plans from the `Deployment Plans` page and clicking on the `View Archived Deployment Plans` button.  [`Archived`](#archived) Deployment Plans will not appear in any other reports that contain Deployment Plans.

 While in the [`Archived`](#archived) state, no additional actions can be performed on a Deployment Plan.